One-instruction set computer: Bit-manipulating machines

 Bit-manipulating machines are the simplest class.

 FlipJump

 The FlipJump machine has 1 instruction, a;b - flips the bit a, then jumps to b.
 This is the most primitive OISC, but it's still useful.
-It can successfully do Math/Logic calculations, branching, pointers, and calling functions with the help of its standard library.
+It can successfully do math/logic calculations, branching, pointers, and calling functions with the help of its standard library.

 BitBitJump

 A bit copying machine, called BitBitJump, copies one bit in memory and passes the execution unconditionally to the address specified by one of the operands of the instruction.
-This process turns out to be capable of universal computation (i.e. being able to execute any algorithm and to interpret any other universal machine) because copying bits can conditionally modify the code that will be subsequently executed.
+This process turns out to be capable of universal computation (i.e. being able to execute any algorithm and to interpret any other universal machine) because copying bits can conditionally modify the copying address that will be subsequently executed.

 Toga computer

 Another machine, called the Toga Computer, inverts a bit and passes the execution conditionally depending on the result of inversion.
 The unique instruction is TOGA(a,b) which stands for TOGgle a And branch to b if the result of the toggle operation is true.